THE PLATFORM

 In order to get results for your students, you need to actually have students!
 This means you need a solid marketing and sales plan that is sustainable.

-You’ll also need to create a launch plan to build momentum for your course, and create some buzz around your brand.
+You’ll also need to make a launch plan to build momentum for your course, and create some buzz around your brand.

 Create a strategic marketing plan for your course – not just for your initial first sales, but after.